whatisnuclear/website/index.md

 #### <span class="fa fa-sun-o fa-lg text-warning"></span> Nuclear is clean-air energy

-Because nuclear fuel contains so much more energy in a small mass than anything else, it's possible to keep all the byproducts accounted for and out of the biosphere, in strong contrast to fossil fuels which dump much of their wastes into the air and our lungs.
+Because nuclear fuel contains so much more energy in a small mass than anything else, it's possible to keep all the byproducts accounted for and out of the biosphere, in strong contrast to fossil and bio fuels which release much of their combustion wastes into the air.
 Additionally, splitting atoms doesn't make carbon dioxide, so nuclear power is a solution to climate change.

 <figure>